Alberto Sardiñas

 Alberto David Sardiñas Glottmann (born 1978) is a Venezuelan-American, Miami-based television host, radio host, podcaster, and online content creator.
 He is the host of El News Café, Univision's TV daily magazine on Univision Miami (WLTV).
 He is also known for hosting a midday show with music, news and giveaways on Miami's Amor 107.5 FM.
 He also hosts "Intimo", a weekend syndicated show focused on self-improvement and personal stories.

 During his career, he has interviewed several celebrities and public figures including Jennifer Lopez, Celine Dion, Shakira, Author Don Miguel Ruiz, Senator Tim Kaine, Luis Fonsi, among others.

-On the Passion Accomplished podcast, he interviews entrepreneurs, who share how they pursued their passion as business people, under the mantra of “do what you love and put yourself out there”.
+From June 2018 thru October 2021 he hosted the Passion Accomplished podcast, where he interviews entrepreneurs who share how they pursued their passion as business people, under the mantra of “do what you love and put yourself out there”.

 With the combination of a bachelor of arts in communications from Universidad Católica Andrés Bello in Caracas, Venezuela, and an MBA from the University of Miami, he has extensive experience creating new business opportunities using storytelling.
-He is also a published author in both English, The Power of Your Story, and Spanish, El Poder de tu Historia.
-He was named one of Radio Ink Magazine's Rising Stars as well as Monitor Latino's Radio Personality of the Year in the U.S.
+He is also a published author in both English, The Power of Your Story, and Spanish, El Poder de tu Historia and El sí detrás de un no. He was named one of Radio Ink Magazine's Rising Stars as well as Monitor Latino's Radio Personality of the Year in the U.S.

 He has spoken for organizations such as Citibank and the Speaking of Women's Health Foundation on "Finding Your Everyday Superhero."
 Alberto is passionate about giving back to his community, partnering with organizations like Big Brothers Big Sisters, the American Cancer Society, and American Diabetes Association.
 Together with his wife Fay, he is an active supporter of St. Jude Children's Research Hospital, helping raise millions of dollars over the years.

 He lives in Miami, Florida, along with his wife Fay and their daughter Sofia.